Which .22 Handgun Is Best for Women? A Beginner-Friendly Comparison

 “Ooooh!
 I like!”

-Those were the first words out of my mouth when I got my hands on the Ruger Mark III.
+Those were the first words out of my mouth when I got my hands on the Ruger Mark IV.
 It fairly screeches, “Spy gun!” with its long barrel and very cool look.

 The first think you notice, though, is that it would be very difficult to conceal this pistol without a wearing a long, black trench coat.
 However, it’s a boffo target shooting pistol and could be used for self-defense if you carried it in your car or stored it in a safe location at home.
 I’ve talked with gun nuts who tell me they love and own several of the Ruger Mark .22s.